 COLOQUIX, ULRICH SCHNAUSS, DIGITONAL, ALEX DAI CASTAING, CULT WITH NO NAME and CHRIST. are my main collaborators so far…

-You’ve collaborated in the past with a number of prominent artists like MARC ALMOND, John Densmore of THE DOORS, MARILYN MANSON and BOOTSY COLLINS.
+You’ve collaborated in the past with a number of prominent artists like Marc Almond, John Densmore, Marilyn Manson and Bootsy Collins.
 What have each been like to work with?

 THE DOORS were very influential to me as a teenager, so meeting John Densmore was quite a big deal, great to work with, very intuitive and relaxed.